 1/4 tsp Salt

-1. Wash and soak glutinous rice at least 4 hours or longer.
+1. Wash and soak glutinous rice at least 4 hours or overnight.

 2. Drain.
 Stir in seasoning (A).
 Set aside.

-2 Shiitake Mushroom (choose smaller one or 1 large mushroom cut into 2)
+2 small Shiitake Mushroom (or 1 large mushroom, cut into chunks)

 1 tsp Fresh Ginger Juice